Registrations open – The Bengaluru Multimodal Journey Challenge 2025.

 Bengaluru has consistently ranked among the top ten most congested cities in the world.
 One potential solution?
 A public transport system that is accessible, affordable, efficient, and sustainable – with smooth multimodal integration.

-Organised by BMTC, Namma Yatri, the Centre for Data for Public Good and, CiSTUP at IISc, and hosted on IEEE DataPort, the Bengaluru Multimodal Journey Challenge, 2025 encourages real-world applications of AI, machine learning, and optimisation in urban mobility.
+Organised by BMTC, Namma Yatri, the Centre of Data for Public Good and, CiSTUP at IISc, and hosted on IEEE DataPort, the Bengaluru Multimodal Journey Challenge, 2025 encourages real-world applications of AI, machine learning, and optimisation in urban mobility.

 Responsive Table with Scroll